stevenbryen/lambda-layers-sample/README.md

 It contains a single Lambda Function that uses Beautiful Soup (BS4) and the LXML Parser to scrape the web page for `<img>` tags and then downloads the images to send to AWS Rekognition.

-The Lambda function depends on both bs4 and lxml, however neither are included within the function code, we have separated them out into Lambda Layers to demonstrate its functionality.
-There are two layers.
+The Lambda function depends on both bs4 and lxml, however neither are included within the function code, we provde them via a Lambda Layer to demonstrate its functionality.

-- **bs4-layer** - Includes the Beautiful Soup Python Library
-- **lxml-layer** - Includes the LXML library.
+- **bs4-layer** - Includes the Beautiful Soup Python Library and the LXML library.
 LXML is a platform-specific library so historically you would have had to build this on Amazon Linux for all of your Lambda functions.
 By creating a layer for LXML we only have to build it once, and then we can re-attach the layer to multiple functions.

 ## Deploying your Application